yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 - **A picture should go here showing ABCD definition**

-### Description of CRS Convert POST v3/convertBinGrid
+### 7.2 Description of CRS Convert POST v3/convertBinGrid

 The CRS Convert service POST v3/convertBinGrid endpoint is an OSDU platform standard method for QC and conversion of Bin Grids, associated in particular with ingested seismic volumes.
-A Bin Grid describe the “real world” (Easting, Northing) of bin grid centers at (inline, crossline) local coordinates.
 This endpoint takes an AbstractBinGrid as input and “enriches” it by returning computed properties on output:

 - Optionally, convert the Bin Grid to a new CRS and “square it up” (if